-If you plan to do business with the Department of Defense, you must comply with CMMC.
-This site is updated daily and provides you with the most current information regarding CMMC compliance.
-CyberNC.us is managed by the North Carolina Military Business Center thru the North Carolina Cybersecurity Interagency Coordinating Committee.
+If you plan to do business with the Department of Defense, you must comply with CMMC 2.0 – once the federal rule-making process has been completed (9 to 24 months).
+This site is updated regularly and provides you with the most current information regarding CMMC 2.0 compliance.
+CyberNC.us is managed by the North Carolina Military Business Center through the North Carolina Interagency Cybersecurity Coordinating Committee.

 The theft of intellectual property and sensitive information from all industrial sectors due to malicious cyber activity threatens economic security and national security.
 The Center for Strategic and International Studies estimates that the total global cost of cybercrime was a high as $600 billion in 2017.
 Malicious cyber actors have targeted, and continue to target the Defense Industrial Base sector and the supply chain of the Department of Defense.
 The aggregate loss of intellectual property and certain unclassified information from the DoD supply chain can undercut U.S. technical advantages and innovation as well as significantly increase risk to national security.